Correlation Between WGRT and PURA

 Pair Trading with WGRT and PURA

 The main advantage of trading using opposite WGRT and PURA positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if WGRT position performs unexpectedly, PURA can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in PURA will offset losses from the drop in PURA's long position.The idea behind WGRT and PURA pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the FinTech Suite module to use AI to screen and filter profitable investment opportunities.
+You can also try the Equity Search module to search for actively traded equities including funds and ETFs from over 30 global markets.

 Other Complementary Tools